Red-Nguyen/-Unsupervised-Learning-Project/README.md

 			- Frozen & Grocery: -0.16
 			- Milk & Fresh: -0.14
 			- Frozen & Milk: -0.05
-			- Features with the highest importance specific to Principal Component Analysis (PCA) are: Fresh, Delicassen, Frozen.
+			- Features with the highest importance specific to Principal Component Analysis (PCA) are: Grocery, Milk, Detergents_Paper.
 	2. KMeans Clustering:
 		- The data can be effectively separated into 4 clusters.
 		- Using log transformation and standard scaling improves clustering results with this data.
 	3. Hierarchical Clustering :
-		- The data can also be separated into 4 clusters effectively using hierarchical clustering.
+		- The data can also be separated into 3 clusters effectively using hierarchical clustering.
 	4. PCA:
 		- PC1 captures 44.4% of the variance in the data
 		- PC2 captures 25.6%